Meet The STEM Team

 Research and Implementation Manager

-Clarence Ames is a STEM Program Specialist at the STEM Action Center.
-He has an M.S. in Instructional Technology and Learning Sciences from Utah State University, and a bachelor’s degree in Public Relations from Central Washington University.
+Clarence Ames is a Research and Implementation Manager at the STEM Action Center.
+He has a Master of Science in Instructional Technology and Learning Sciences from Utah State University, and a bachelor’s degree in Public Relations from Central Washington University.
 He is passionate about helping people develop the skills they need to become independent and self-sufficient, and his life goal is to empower students and teachers to create a system of education in which the only limitations on breadth or depth of learning are one’s own desire, passion, and motivation.
 Before joining the STEM Action Center he worked as a researcher and project manager at USU evaluating the outcomes of STEM related education initiatives in the state of Utah.

 He enjoys reading, rock climbing, painting, and visiting national parks with his wife Kaitlyn.